bahrus/xtal-match-media/README.md

 Vanilla-ish custom Element that watches for media matches

 This is similar to Polymer's iron-media-query, but with no legacy dependencies.
+It can partake in Polymer binding.

+Total file size is ~1kb minified and gzipped.
+Not including a common file used by xtal-* components, file size is 660 B minified and gzipped.

 <!--
 ```